christensson/replaceyt/README.md

 The configuration page has an input test text to the right of the replacements.
 Use this to input some test text.
-When the *Test replacements* button is pressed, then the replacements are tested on that text in order to test how they work without updating any tickets.
+When the *Test replacements* button is pressed, then the replacements are tested on that text in order to test how they work without updating any tickets or articles.